Respect for all

 As a registered community housing provider we offer a range of supported accommodation options from high supports needs through to drop-in supports.

 As a registered NDIS provider we offer a full range of support services including: support coordination, assistance with daily living activities, social and recreational support and independence and skills building opportunities.
-As a specialist mental health provider we work with the individual to achieve their recovery goals.

 Anything is possible with ICLA.
 We assist people to reach their full potential, and to build happy, independent and fulfilling lives.